 In Turbo mode, the WideWheel downright burns rubber.
-In our acceleration tests, the scooter went from 0 to 15 mph in 2.9 s — very fast — compared to the average scooter that will take 8 seconds.
+In our acceleration tests, the scooter went from 0 to 15 mph in 2.9 seconds — very fast — compared to the average scooter that will take 8 seconds.

 Overall, the acceleration of the WideWheel reminded us of its $2,000+ competitors.
 Take a look at our electric scooter acceleration comparisons if you find this hard to believe.

 For the new 2019 version, the throttle/controller has received an upgrade that should make throttle control feel more linear and manageable and lower speeds.